 I’m an astrophotography noob, but Ian notes in his article that when “defishing” (distortion correcting) images he is able to get up to 60-second exposures without star trails.
 That’s insane.

 Do note that, if you’re looking for an astrophotography beast, Rokinon’s 12mm is incredible.

 Speaking of distortion correction, this lens actually becomes pretty solid as a “serious” piece of glass when you take away the heavy distortion in post-processing.

 8mm is an incredibly wide focal length, and correcting the fisheye in post opens up a lot of really interesting possibilities for ultra-ultra-ultra-wide shots.
 Just something to consider.

 My Final Thoughts

-Usually I list alternatives at the bottom of each article, but I really haven’t reviewed any lenses that are direct competitors to this one.
+Usually, I list alternatives at the bottom of each article, but I really haven’t reviewed any lenses that are direct competitors to this one.
 What I have tried though, are a few ultra-wide (not fisheye) lenses, so I’ll list those below.

-The Rokinon 12mm F2.0 is an epic wide angle and, frankly, one of my favorite manual focus lenses.
+As mentioned earlier a few times in this post, the Rokinon 12mm F2.0 is an epic wide angle and, frankly, one of my favorite manual focus lenses.